 Location and Studio Frequently Asked Questions

 Where is MD Tattoo Studio located?
 What are the tattoo shop hours?

 MD Tattoo Studio is located at 9545 Reseda Blvd. #2, Northridge, California 91324.
 We are open by appointment only Sunday and Monday, and 10am – 7:30pm Tuesday – Saturday.
 We may leave early if we are finished working so please call ahead if you plan to stop by and it’s towards the end of the day.
 Reach us at (818) 700-2818.

 How do I set up an appointment to get tattooed by one of your artists at MD Tattoo Studio?

 We get a lot of requests for appointments and we want to let you know that we appreciate every single one.
 We are honored to know that you are interested in getting our artwork tattooed on you, and we understand that every idea comes from the heart.
 Please send us an email, call or stop by the shop to set something up.
 Emailing is a good way to go about setting up an appointment and within that email please give a brief description of what you would like to get done, including placement, size, color or black and grey.
 Clicking on “Artists” at the top of the page brings you to our individual artists profiles and emails.
 Browse through the galleries of tattoos and you can choose who you would like to get work done by and simply email, call them directly or stop on by.

 How long are you guys booked out?
 Do I need to set up an appointment?

 We do take walk-ins but it is not guaranteed that a specific artist will be available.
-Some of us are booked out several months and some of us are booked out just a few days.
+Some of us are booked out a couple months and some of us are booked out just a few days.
 Setting up an appointment is best but we also often have spots that open up for some of us, so come on down or call us to see if we have time for a specific day.